itscola/MCPL/README.md

 # MCPL
-It is able to get the profile of some Minecraft player easily and easily-code.
+It can get some player profile of Minecraft easily and easily-code.